-Geese and ducks are getting out of control in one local town.
+Geese and ducks are getting out of control in a Virginia town.

 Officials said the exploding population is a growing problem to residents and visitors, and soon they'll soon be rounded up and shipped out.